 |• Primary Care Physicians and Specialists in the specific field of disability (Medical and Osteopathic Doctors, Physician Assistants, Licensed Chiropractors).
 (Licensed Chiropractors for musculoskeletal conditions only)|

 |Must Include||• Evaluator’s name(s), title(s), credentials, testing/evaluation date(s), and date of birth of student

 • The DSM/ICD code, or other diagnostic code (if appropriate and provided), as well as any scores of tests administered by the professional.
-Learning disabilities MUST include test scores of achievement, aptitude, and information processing (i.e., WAIS, Woodcock-Johnson).
+Learning disabilities and ADHD diagnoses MUST include test scores of achievement, aptitude, and information processing (i.e., WAIS, Woodcock-Johnson).

 |• Evaluator’s name(s), title(s), credentials, testing/evaluation date(s), and student’s date of birth